polca/premise/docs/introduction.rst

 *Strengths:*

-* Broad coverage of electricity (21) and fuels (27).
+* Broad coverage of electricity (34) and fuels (49).
-* Highly detailed transport, with 30 variables for passenger cars and 20 for road freight.
+* Highly detailed transport, with 60 variables for passenger cars and 40 for road freight.
-* Comprehensive coverage of carbon dioxide removal (5).
+* Comprehensive coverage of carbon dioxide removal (11).

 *Limitation:*

-* Less detailed in cement and steel compared to IMAGE.
+* Less detailed in cement and steel compared to IMAGE and TIAM-UCL.

 **REMIND-EU**